What is fostering defined as?

 Study for the CAFS Parenting and Caring Test.
 Prepare with flashcards and multiple-choice questions, each with hints and explanations.
 Get ready for your exam!

-Fostering is defined as a temporary living arrangement for children who are unable to be cared for by their parents due to various reasons such as abuse, neglect, or other family issues.
-This arrangement is designed to provide a safe and nurturing environment until the child's situation can be resolved, whether that means returning home, being placed with relatives, or finding a more permanent solution such as adoption.
+Fostering is accurately defined as a temporary living arrangement for children who are unable to be cared for by their biological parents or guardians.
+This situation often arises due to various factors, such as abuse, neglect, or the inability of parents to provide adequate care at a particular time.
+The primary goal of fostering is to provide a safe and stable environment for children until they can either reunite with their families or be placed in a more permanent setting, such as adoption.

 Subscribe